use-ink/ink/examples/complex-storage-structures/README.md

 That's so, because every type is unique and has it's own storage key after code generation.

 So, the way to fix it is to use `Default::default()` so it will generate right type:

 ```rust
 instance.balances = Default::default();
 ```

-### Problems
+### Caveats

-There is a problem with generic fields that are non-packed in structs.
+There is a known problem with generic fields that are non-packed in structs.
 Example:

 ```rust
 #[ink::storage_item]
 struct MyNonPackedStruct<D: MyTrait = OtherStruct> {